JoaoGeraldes/ubiplay/README.md

 # ubiplay
 A simple and elegant single-page app designed with REACT (create-react-app framework), those including, Babel (transpiler), NPM (package manager) and Webpack (bundler).

-How to initialize?
+### How to initialize? ###
++ Clone/download this project to your computer.
-clone repository.
-In the project root directory run **npm start** in your console/terminal.
++ In the project root directory run **npm start** in your console/terminal.
++ The app will start automatically in your default browser on your localhost.

 ### Main focus:
 Comunicate with an external REST API with multiple request methods including, POST, GET and DELETE.